Complaints grow in China against Tesla autos

 "In the face of consumer complaints, companies must listen carefully, negotiate sincerely, and give consumers reasonable explanations and effective solutions", the group said.

-State news service Xinhua published an opinion piece blasting the statement for its alleged "lack basic sincerity".
+State news service Xinhua published an opinion piece blasting the statement for its "lack of basic sincerity".

 The car company later issued a second, more conciliatory statement on Weibo.